Aluminum bases and embossing, diecutting

 Press Points

 Steel press points are often used on cylinder presses such as a Vandercook to prevent slurring of the type at the bottom of the sheet.
 They are less than type high thus do not print.
 They are locked in the lower part of the form outside of the printing area.
 These catch the sheet as it flips away from the cylinder and prevent it from dragging across the type.
-These were Elrod cast.

 Side guide